jalabrecque/website/content/post/categorization_interaction/_index.md

 I saw a talk where the speaker found that a continuous biomarker was not related to the outcome but if you interacted it with disease status, which was a binary variable created by taking a specific quantile of a continuous variable.
 That reminded me of a paper by Thoresen [Spurious interaction as a result of categorization](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-019-0667-2).

 So I tried to replicate the results of the speaker but without an interaction.
-First I generated two variables $biomarker$ and $disease\\_cont$ that are continuous and correlated by their common ancestor $u$.
-I binarize variable $disease_\\cont$ at the 75th percentile.
+First I generated two variables $biomarker$ and $disease$\_$cont$ that are continuous and correlated by their common ancestor $u$.
+I binarize variable $disease$\_$cont$ at the 75th percentile.
 Then I make an outcome that is only a function of continuous disease status and not a function of the biomarker.

 ```r